-ATRA also revived and modified the personal exemption phase- out (PEP).
-The threshold adjusted gross income amounts for the PEP for 2013 and 2014 mirror those of the revived Pease limitation reviewed above.
-Under the phase-out, the total amount of exemptions that may be claimed by a taxpayer is reduced by two percent for each \$2,500 (\$1,250 for married couples filing separate returns) or portion thereof by which the taxpayer's adjusted gross income exceeds the applicable threshold level.
+AGI Limits: For 2015 and 2016, the overall limitation on itemized deductions (Pease limitation) applies for taxpayers whose AGI exceeds certain limits detailed in the table below.
+Moreover, under the personal exemption phase-out (PEP), the total amount of exemptions that may be claimed by a taxpayer is reduced by two percent for each \$2,500 (\$1,250 for married couples filing separate returns) or portion thereof by which the taxpayer's adjusted gross income exceeds the limits detailed in the table below.